openclarity/docs.openclarity.io/content/docs/kubeclarity/getting-started/install-kubeclarity-cli/_index.md

 weight: 200
 ---

-KubeClarity includes a CLI that can be run locally and is especially useful for CI/CD pipelines.
+Kubernetes Security includes a CLI that can be run locally and is especially useful for CI/CD pipelines.
 It allows you to analyze images and directories to generate SBOM, and scan it for vulnerabilities.
-The results can be exported to the KubeClarity backend.
+The results can be exported to the Kubernetes Security backend.

-You can install the KubeClarity CLI using the following methods:
+You can install the Kubernetes Security CLI using the following methods:

 <details><summary>Binary Distribution</summary><p>